The importance of good data practises

 Ask yourself: how do certain customer actions in our product impact business outcomes?
 Looking at our most engaged and highest paying customers, what behaviour patterns do they have in common and how can we find more of them?

 Good data practises allow us to bridge the gap between the business and the product and align around common goals.

 Imagine the Product Manager from the panel discussion would get across the financial metrics and find new surprising links between customer activation and long term revenue.
 The Product Manager might even uncover completely new customer segments and activation metrics that the business can now go after.

 Data helps us speak the same language across the organisation and break down silos.
 Use metrics to show the impact you’re creating on the customer, but also on the business.

 Data also allows us to get a good understanding of a company’s strategy and key objectives.
 If there is no clear answer, use this discussion as a trigger to revisit the wider strategy.
 With a better defined strategy you can now align on the most important metrics to create true focus for the company.

 Want to read more about data practises?

-If you want to read more on the topic of data and analytics, here are some more articles you may find useful:
+If you want to read more articles on the topic of data and analytics, here are some more links you may find useful: